Best Dual Zone Camping Fridge Australia 2026: Top Picks Tested

 + How do I split food between zones?

 A common approach is to keep everyday items (drinks, cheese, butter, salads, leftovers) in the fridge zone at +3°C to +5°C, and frozen goods (meat, bread, ice cream, ice packs) in the freezer zone at -15°C to -18°C. For shorter trips, some campers run a smaller freezer zone and larger fridge zone.
-Most dual zone models let you adjust the divider position or temperature split to suit your needs.

 The Verdict